patillacode/icon-replacer/README.md

 Options:
  -h, --help                  Show this help message and exit.
  -v, --version               Show the version and exit.
- -i, --icons-folder <path>   Path to the icons folder.
+ -c, --command <path>        Path to the fileicon command -i, --icons-folder <path>   Path to the icons folder.
                              Default: <wherever this sript is/icons>
  -f, --force-reset           Force dock and finder to restart after replacing the icons.
  -s, --slow                  Run in slow mode.
                              It will ask the user for input after each icon is replaced.
  -q, --quiet                 Reduce the output to a minimum.
 ```

 **Important notes**